radekg/istio-vms/README.md

 For me, the easiest way I could come up with was to:

 - Download the `linux/arm64` Istio `proxyv2` Docker image.
-- Create a container, doesn't start it.
+- Create a container, don't start it.
 - Copy the files out of the file system.
 - Remove the container.
 - Reference exported filesystem for required `arm64` binaries.